 9/5/08 Red Cross Appeal for Help

 Red Cross is appealing for donations.
 In the wake of summer flooding, the Red Cross coffers are apparently empty.
 They need our help, so that can in turn help with Gustaf and Hanna relief.

 9/6/08 Cutter Report

-Charlie Alfred, Dana and Ryan are my heroes—all three have given me great input and assistance on the Cutter Report.
-Ryan (you no doubt remember he is 10) is working on taking out redundancy, and he is a great micro-level editor.
-He'll probably be a great macro-level editor too, but he's still making his way through the paper.
+Charlie Alfred, Dana and my son are my heroes—all three have given me great input and assistance on the Cutter Report.
+My son (you no doubt remember he is 10) is working on taking out redundancy, and he is a great editor.
 Dana got lost on the journey and asked for a roadmap and I think that will prove to be a critical addition to the paper.
 And Charlie just blew me away—in one day, when he presumably also spent some time actually living his family life, he not only read the report but found gaps and issues and didn't criticize but rather made very valuable suggestions including really neat stories and references!
-Of course, I have to take more than 1200 words out but, as I said, Ryan is working on that.
-Between Ryan, Dana and Charlie, if this paper doesn't work, I have only myself to blame!
+Of course, I have to take more than 1200 words out but, as I said,my son is working on that.
+Between them, if this paper doesn't work, I have only myself to blame!
 Thanks guys!

 Here's the summary of "Getting Past "But": Finding Opportunity and Making it Happen":